readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 - The content is always an array of one element.
 - The section can be an identifier or any other four variants or the title of the section.
 - It doesn't return valid HTML for definition lists (``dd`` tags without a ``dt`` tag).
-- The client doesn't know if the page requires extra JS or CSS in order to make it work or look nice.
 - It doesn't support external sites.

 New API